 In 2010, city police made 50,383 lowest level marijuana possession arrests [NY State Penal Law 221.10] involving cases where marijuana was either used or possessed in public.
-The total was the second highest in the city's history and was an increase of over 5,000 percent from 1990, when police reported fewer than 1,000 low-level pot arrests.
-Over 85 percent of those charged are typically either African American or Latino.
+The total was the second highest in the city’s history and was an increase of over 5,000 percent from 1990, when police reported fewer than 1,000 low-level pot arrests.
+Over 85 percent of those charged typically are either African American or Latino.

 However, an investigation in April by New York City public radio station WNYC questioned the legality of many of those arrested.
 It concluded that police routinely conduct warrantless ‘stop-and-frisk’ searches of civilians, find marijuana hidden on their persons, and then falsely charge them with possessing pot ‘open to public view.’

 The Commissioner’s new order stipulates that marijuana discovered during a police search is a violation punishable by a ticket only.
 The memo states that if the contraband ‘was disclosed to public view at an officer’s direction’ then it is not sufficient evidence that a suspect is in violation of state Penal Law 221.10.